 Hurricane Idalia unleashes fury on Florida and Georgia, swamping wide stretch of coast

-CEDAR KEY, Fla.
-(AP) -- Hurricane Idalia made landfall Wednesday in Florida as a Category 3 storm and unleashed devastation along a wide stretch of the Gulf Coast, submerging homes and vehicles, turning streets into rivers, unmooring small boats and downing power lines in an area that has never before received such a pummeling.
+PERRY, Fla.
+(AP) -- Hurricane Idalia made landfall Wednesday in Florida as a Category 3 storm and unleashed devastation along a wide stretch of the Gulf Coast, submerging homes and vehicles, turning streets into rivers, unmooring small boats and downing power lines before sweeping into Georgia.

-More than 330,000 customers in Florida and Georgia were without electricity while rushing water covered streets near the coast.
+Almost 375,000 customers in Florida and Georgia lost power while rushing water covered streets near the coast.
 As the eye moved inland, high winds shredded signs, sent sheet metal flying and snapped tall trees.

-"We have multiple trees down, debris in the roads, do not come," posted the fire and rescue department on the island of Cedar Key, where a tide gauge measured the storm surge at 6.8 feet (2 meters) -- enough to submerge most of the downtown.
-"We have propane tanks blowing up all over the island."

 Idalia came ashore in the lightly populated Big Bend region, where the Florida Panhandle curves into the peninsula.
 It made landfall near Keaton Beach at 7:45 a.m. as a high-end Category 3 hurricane with maximum sustained winds near 125 mph (205 kph).